Corporate Volunteerism | What Nonprofits Should Know

 • Submit volunteer grant requests

-The best CSR software providers also simplify the volunteer grant process for employees by integrating with auto-submission tools that submit volunteer grant requests on employees’ behalf.
+The best CSR software providers also simplify the engagement process for employees by integrating with auto-submission tools that submit corporate giving requests on employees’ behalf.

-Promote your corporate volunteerism program to employees so they can start participating.
-Set up a company-wide meeting to go over your program’s policy and answer any questions.
-You should also provide training for your CSR software so all employees can use it effectively.
-If your CSR software vendor provides free training, that makes this process much easier!
-Just make those resources readily available to your employees.
+In order to drive participation among employees, companies should promote their corporate volunteer programs to their staff so they can start participating.
+Corporate leaders may set up a company-wide meeting to go over the program’s policy and answer any questions.
+They should also provide training for any CSR software, so all employees can use it effectively.

-After the initial launch, be sure to remind your employees about your program frequently.
-You might even regularly line up corporate volunteer days to inspire participation.
+After the initial launch, employers want to be sure to remind employees about the program regularly and frequently.
+This can even include business-organized corporate volunteer days to inspire participation!

 • The number of volunteer hours recorded

-• The amount you’ve donated to nonprofits via volunteer grants
+• The amount donated to nonprofits via volunteer grants

-Make sure to survey your employees and participating nonprofits as well to illustrate how your program has impacted their lives.
-Then, use these insights to follow up on your initial goals.
+Companies can even survey their employees and participating nonprofits to illustrate how the program has impacted real lives.
+Then, they can use these insights to follow up on their initial goals.

 What Are Examples of Companies with Corporate Volunteerism Programs?